wajidbaba/global.hackathon/TEAMS.md

 Every bit of our efforts will play a role in bring about better tomorrow.

-My Winning will be a strong spark to itnite the sleeping motivation to bring a true world of technology into real existance.
+My Winning will be a strong spark to ignite the sleeping motivation to bring a true world of technology into real existance.

 About my skills and what you are going to do?